 - Medical record request letter.
 This letter outlines the formal request for records.
-It must include claimant’s name, social security number, and date of birth.
+It must include the plaintiff’s name, social security number, and date of birth.
 You may request “any and all” records or indicate a specific timeframe or type of record.

 - Billing and radiology records.
-Some medical facilities may require a separate request for billing or radiology records.
+Most providers require a separate request for billing or radiology records.
 This information can typically be derived by calling the facility directly.

 - Certification of records.
-Documents providing for certification of medical records by an appropriate facility representative should be included with the request.
+Documents providing for certification of medical records by an appropriate facility representative or records custodian should be included with the request.
 The first is to certify the records provided to the requesting party and the other is utilized when no responsive records are identified, also referred to as a Certification of No Records.

 - Other documents.
-Facilities may also require additional documents, for example, a copy of the claimant’s death certificate, POA, or the driver’s license of signee.
+Facilities may also require additional documents.
+For example, a copy of the plaintiff’s death certificate and proof of legal representation such as POA.

 Investigate State Specific Rules

 While the procedure for requesting medical records is similar across states and provider types, individual states often have unique rules regarding medical record requests.
-For example, Illinois requires a signed and dated Authorized Relative Certification when requesting medical records for a deceased claimant.
+For example, Illinois requires a signed and dated Authorized Relative Certification when requesting records for a deceased individual.

 Call the Health Information Management (HIM) Department